cloud-bulldozer/benchmark-operator/docs/kube-burner.md

 All kube-burner's workloads support the following parameters:

 - **`workload`**: Type of kube-burner workload.
-As mentioned before, allowed values are cluster-density, kubelet-density and kubelet-density-heavy
+As mentioned before, allowed values are cluster-density, node-density and node-density-heavy
 - **``default_index``**: Elasticsearch index name.
 Defaults to __ripsaw-kube-burner__
 - **``job_iterations``**: How many iterations to execute of the specified kube-burner workload
 - **``qps``**: Limit object creation queries per second.
 Defaults to __5__